Learning to Validate the Quality of Detected Landmarks: Conclusion

 \section{Conclusion}

 We proposed a novel loss formulation that allows regression based point estimation alongside with a reliability estimate of the result.
 This improves the usability of the signal as well as the accuracy of subsequent steps that rely on it.
 Additionally, the signal can be used for a secondary validation of face detection.
 To tackle the problem of unbalanced training data in available datasets, we proposed an approach to automatically balance the training data based on the produced loss of samples.
 The advantage of this approach is that it does not account only for the head pose but also for other challenges and imbalances in the data.
-During training the network can devote more effort to solving the challenging cases rather than treating them equally to the easy-to-learn standard cases.
-We compared our approaches to the state of the art and showed the effectiveness of a validation signal to discard inaccurate landmarks.
-We demonstrated the use of our approach in a real-world driving experiment on German highways and compared the results of our network against a commercial system.
-Based on the orientation and location difference we showed that our network can produce qualitatively similar results with a very high reliability.

-Future work will apply the proposed validation loss to other regression-based point estimations such as pupil center estimation, through which an entire eye-tracking pipeline could be established based on the proposed network.
-We also want to use our network to create a NIR image data set which can be used for style transfer, network training and validation.